Filters

 Magnesium

 Not everyone gets enough magnesium through their diet.
-Just a few servings of magnesium-rich foods per day or taking a magnesium supplement can help meet your need for this important nutrient!
+Just a few servings of magnesium-rich foods per day or taking a magnesium supplement can meet your need for this important nutrient!

-What exactly does magnesium do?
+\nWhat exactly does magnesium do?

-Magnesium is an important component of more than 300 enzymes found in your body.
-It contributes to the maintenance of normal bones and teeth.
-It plays a role in the cell division process and helps support normal protein synthesis, which is essential for many bodily functions.
+\nMagnesium is an important component of more than 300 enzymes present in your body.
+It helps maintain normal bones and teeth.
+It plays a role in the cell division process and contributes to normal protein synthesis, which is essential for many bodily functions.

-Amount of magnesium
+\nAmount of magnesium

-Magnesium is a mineral, which means that larger amounts are needed compared to trace elements.
+\nMagnesium is a mineral, which means that larger quantities are needed compared to trace elements.
 More magnesium is needed than, for example, copper or manganese.
-The amount of magnesium needed per day depends on the age and sex of the individual.
-Women aged 18 and older need about 300 milligrams (mg) per day; men of the same age should aim for 350 mg per day.
+The amount of magnesium needed daily depends on a person’s age and gender.
+For example, women aged 18 and older need about 300 milligrams (mg) per day; men of the same age should aim for 350 mg per day.
 If you exercise a lot (and sweat), you usually need a bit more magnesium.

-Too much magnesium
+\nToo much magnesium

-Too much magnesium from food almost never occurs and is no problem for healthy adults.
-If you get your magnesium from supplements, a high dose of magnesium from supplements can lead to nausea, stomach cramps, and diarrhea.
-More than 250 milligrams of magnesium per day extra (on top of what is in your food) can cause digestive issues such as diarrhea.
-This will disappear as soon as you lower your magnesium intake.
+\nToo much magnesium from food almost never occurs and is not a problem for healthy adults.
+If you take magnesium supplements, then too high a dose of magnesium from supplements can lead to nausea, stomach cramps, and diarrhea.
+With more than 250 milligrams of magnesium per day extra, in addition to the magnesium in your food, intestinal complaints such as diarrhea can occur.
+This will disappear as soon as the amount of magnesium is reduced.

-If you take a higher dosage of magnesium, it’s best to divide it throughout the day to reduce the chance of diarrhea.
+\nIf you take a higher dose of magnesium, it's best to spread it out over the day to reduce the chance of diarrhea.

-Interaction with medications
+\nInteraction with medications

-Magnesium in supplements can also interact with medications.
+\nMagnesium in supplements can also interact with medications.
 Magnesium can inhibit the absorption of certain medicines.
 Therefore, do not take magnesium within two hours before or after taking medication.
-Other medicines actually cause you to excrete more magnesium.
-Consult your doctor or pharmacist if you are considering magnesium supplements while using medication.
+Other medicines cause more magnesium to be excreted.
+Consult your doctor or pharmacist if you are considering magnesium supplements and are taking medications.

-Where is magnesium found?
+\nWhere is magnesium found?

-It’s best to get nutrients like magnesium from food sources as much as possible, as they also provide other health benefits.
-Many of the foods that are good sources of magnesium are underconsumed by most Dutch people.
-Foods rich in magnesium include green leafy vegetables, whole grains, (soy)beans, and nuts.
+\nIt is best to obtain nutrients, such as magnesium, as much as possible from food sources, because they also provide other health benefits.
+Many of the foods that are good sources of magnesium are not consumed enough by most Dutch people.
+Foods rich in magnesium include green leafy vegetables, whole grains, (soy) beans, and nuts.

-More magnesium in your diet?
+\nMore magnesium in your diet?

-Although no single food contains a huge amount of this mineral, you can try to regularly eat magnesium-rich foods such as dark leafy greens, legumes, nuts, and whole grains.
+\nAlthough no single food contains a huge amount of the mineral, you can try to regularly eat magnesium-rich foods like dark leafy greens, legumes, nuts, and whole grains.
 Foods with dietary fiber generally provide magnesium.
-Foods that deliver at least 60 milligrams per serving include half a cup of cooked spinach, one ounce of almonds, half a cup of cooked black beans, and a cup of cooked brown rice.
-If you feel you’re not getting enough magnesium, taking magnesium supplements may benefit you.
+Foods that deliver at least 60 milligrams per serving include half a cup of cooked spinach, an ounce of almonds, half a cup of cooked black beans, and a cup of cooked brown rice.
+If you feel you’re not getting enough magnesium, you may benefit from taking magnesium supplements.

-Buy magnesium supplements at Bono?
+\nBuy magnesium supplements at Bono?

-Want to provide your body with extra magnesium?
-Check out our magnesium assortment and choose the magnesium supplement that best suits you.
-Do you prefer a powder version?
-Or magnesium softgels after all?
-At Bono you’ll find it all.
-Order before 23:59 and receive it tomorrow!
+\nWant to give your body extra magnesium?
+Check out our magnesium range and choose the magnesium supplement that best suits you.
+Do you prefer a powder variant?
+Or magnesium softgels?
+You'll find it all at Bono.